luke-beep/all-about-windows/SECURITY.md

 -----

 If you have any questions or concerns about the security of this guide, please contact me by opening an issue on this GitHub repository.
-I take security very seriously and I'll do our best to address any concerns in a timely manner.
+I take security very seriously and I'll do my best to address any concerns in a timely manner.